KasenBob/3D-VMC/README.md

 # Train

-download the ShapeNet dataset and put it in
+download the ShapeNet dataset and place it in the path specified in the config\base_config.yaml

 run